Advanced API Calls

 However, the behavior may vary based on the value of fail_on_conversion_error, as described in the table below:

-fail_on_conversion_error | max_conversion_minutes | time spent | expected behaviour |
+fail_on_conversion_error | max_credit | time spent | expected behaviour |

 ---|---|---|---|

-true|false | 4 | 3 | Conversion is done and 3 conversion minutes are deducted from your account. |
+true|false | 4 | 3 | Conversion is done and 3 credits are deducted from your account. |

 true | 2 | 3 | The time spent is more than the allowed one.
-Conversion fails and no conversion minutes are deducted from your account. |
+Conversion fails and no credits are deducted from your account. |

 false | 2 | 3 | The time spent is more than the allowed one, but you choose to not fail the conversion.
-Conversion partly succeeds and the conversions' outputs that first reached the max allowed of 2 spent minutes are present.
-Just 2 conversion minutes are deducted from your account. |
+Conversion partly succeeds and the conversions' outputs that first reached the max allowed of 2 spent credits are present.
+Just 2 credits are deducted from your account. |

 {